githedgehog/docs/docs/faq/overview.md

     A3 ---- WS3

 ```
-In the diagram above, the Access switches are a isolated and or managed by layer 2 constructs like ACLs, bridging, and VLANs. the Aggregation routers are where layer 2 traffic is promoted to layer 3.
-The core routers handle layer 3 traffic only.
-Often some form of Spanning Tree Protocol is used to avoid loops in the layer 2 domain.
-Loops would cripple the network as layer 2 often relies on Broadcast / Flooding for discovery.
+In the diagram above, the Access switches are isolated or managed by layer-2 constructs like ACLs, bridging, and VLANs.
+The Aggregation routers are where layer-2 traffic is promoted to layer 3.
+The core routers handle layer-3 traffic only.
+Often some form of Spanning Tree Protocol is used to avoid loops in the layer-2 domain.
+Loops would cripple the network as layer 2 often relies on Broadcast/Flooding for discovery.
 While there are multiple paths out from the workload servers to the core they are often not passing traffic due to the Spanning Tree Protocol, these disable links are shown as dotted lines.

 ## What does it mean to manage my network with Kubernetes?